 £25 (plus membership fees)

 Mother Supporters complete a short home study course to highlight certain areas of breastfeeding – this is also a prerequisite for full counsellor training if you later decide to move on to that.
-If you are not sure whether breastfeeding counsellor training is for you, consider beginning by doing the Mother Supporter training.
+If you are not sure whether breastfeeding counsellor training is for you, the Mother Supporter training will give you a taste of what’s involved.

 All Mother Supporters must have breastfed (not necessarily without problems) for at least six months.
 Mother Supporters are expected to keep up to date by maintaining ABM membership and reading the ABM magazine.